eliot-akira/wasm-armv6l/readme.md

 Node.js cannot run WASM binary directly, it needs a JavaScript wrapper.
 See: [Node.js with WebAssembly](https://nodejs.org/en/learn/getting-started/nodejs-with-webassembly).

-In addition, if the WASM module needs to interact with the OS, it needs [WASI](https://nodejs.org/api/wasi.html) (WebAssembly System Interface).
+In addition, if the WASM module needs to interact with the OS, such as the file system, it needs [WASI](https://nodejs.org/api/wasi.html) (WebAssembly System Interface) or compiled with Emscripten ([`STANDALONE_WASM`](https://emscripten.org/docs/tools_reference/settings_reference.html#standalone-wasm)).

 ## Compile Wazero with Go targeting 32-bit ARM